Mellun History, Family Crest & Coats of Arms

 Mellun Spelling Variations

 Spelling variations of this family name include: Melun, Mellun, Mellon, Melon, Meluns, Melluns, Melune, Melunes, Mellune and many more.

-Early Notables of the Mellun family (pre 1700)
+Early Notables of the Mellun family

 More information is included under the topic Early Mellun Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Anne Melun, who came to Louisiana in 1719; Elizabeth Melun, who settled in New York, NY in 1824; John Mellan, aged 16, who settled in Maryland in 1776.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 - Cleveland, Dutchess of The Battle Abbey Roll with some Account of the Norman Lineages.
 London: John Murray, Abermarle Street, 1889.
 Print.
 Volume 2 of 3